RubLo256/Marketing-Agency-Website-Refactor/README.md

 Semantic HTML tags provide meaningful structure to web content.
 Here are some examples of how we've incorporated Semantic HTML:
 ![Alt text](<Screenshot 2023-10-03 at 23.39.56-2.png>)

-By using tags like <footer>, <header>, and <nav>, we’ve organized the content in a way that’s easy for both users and search engines to understand.
+By using tags like footer, header, and nav we’ve organized the content in a way that’s easy for both users and search engines to understand.

 ## Image Alt Attributes